stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-A memory selector is created via a factory method:
+A memory selector is created and configured via a factory method:

 ```java
 public static MemorySelector create(LogicalDevice dev) {